-SPRINGFIELD - A shelter for homeless veterans that was al-? most forced to close 60 of its 120 beds because of a drop in feder funds. al funding received a private \$36,000 grant yesterday that will help to keep it fully operational.
+SPRINGFIELD - A shelter for homeless veterans that was al-? most forced to close 60 of its 120 beds because of a drop in feder- funds. al funding received a private \$36,000 grant vesterday that will help to keep it fully operational.

-The private shelter on the grounds of the Veterans Affairs Medical Center in Leeds, North He said that cuts in govern-ter will gain the money it needs ampton, lost about \$500,000 in federal funding earlier this year, threatening to close half of the beds by the end of March.
+The private shelter on the grounds of the Veterans Affairs -Medical Center in Leeds, North- He said that cuts in govern- ter will gain the money it needs ampton, lost about \$500,000 in federal funding earlier this year, threatening to close half of the beds by the end of March.

-The shelter, which also offers counseling to veterans to deal with mental illness, fight substance abuse, find jobs, and save money has a waiting list of 10 people.
+The shelter, which also offers counseling to veterans to deal with mental illness, fight substance abuse, find jobs, and save money, has a waiting list of 10 people.

-John Downing, the shelter's executive director, said yester-

-and stopped paying rent to the VA hospital to keep the shelter open.
+John Downing, the shelter's executive director, said yesterday that he laid off five staffers program to help homeless veterand stopped paying rent to the VA hospital to keep the shelter open.
 He also canceled a transportation program and dipped million. into his organization's reserve done it," he said.
-"We've kept every hed open every night because a lot of people have been cooperating.
+"We've kept every hed open every night because a lot of people have been cooperating."